Skip to content

 Permissions & Approval

-Capell ships with site-scoped RBAC on top of Spatie’s laravel-permission package, plus page-type role restrictions and the workspace approval workflow (documented in PublishingStudio & Versions, supplied by the capell/publishing-studio add-on).
+Capell Admin ships with site-scoped RBAC on top of Spatie’s laravel-permission package, plus page-type role restrictions.
+The workspace approval workflow is supplied by the optional capell-app/publishing-studio package and documented in PublishingStudio & Versions.

 For an end-to-end walkthrough with a flow diagram and the email notifications sent at each transition, see Page creation and approval flow in the Publishing Studio docs.